leifj/wallet-refarch/draft-johansson-direct-presentation-arch.md

 At some later point, the subject wants to use the credentials in their mediator to provide identity data to an application.
 The application has a verifier (a specific software component responsible for verifying presentation proofs) associated with it.
 The mediator - often after involving the user in some form of interaction to choose which credential(s) to use and what parts of the credential(s) to include - generates a presentation proof and sends it to the verifier.
 The precise way this flow is initiated is again implementation dependent and in some cases (notably {{OIDC4VP}}) the flow starts with the subject visiting the application and hitting a "login" button which directs the users device to launch the mediator to complete the flow.
 These details are left out of the diagram above.

 Upon receipt of the presentation the verifier verifies the issuer and mediator binding (aka holder binding) of the proof and - if the implementation supports revocation - the current validity of the underlying credential(s).
 If successful the data in the proof is made available to the application.

+## Delegated or Assisted Presentation Flow

+Delegated flows occur when a third party, such as an enterprise or legal representative, is authorized to present credentials on behalf of the data subject.
+The presentation mediator ensures that delegation is properly scoped and authorized, preventing misuse.

+Assisted flows involve granting limited rights to a third party to act on behalf of the data subject.
+This may take the form of a secondary credential that grants access to the mediator for the purpose of generating and transmitting presentation proofs on behalf of the data subject.

 # Normative Requirements